Email Marketing: Looking Beyond the Initial Conversion

 - Increase Brand Awareness: Companies should send consistent, branded messages to consumers.
 By repeatedly and strategically leveraging your brand and message in front of consumers, over time you will create brand recognition.
 Ultimately, this recognition is what will set you apart from your competitors and it is the recall of your brand that will influence consumer purchasing behavior.

-- Be Timely: Begin thinking of timely and relevant issues and how you could incorporate them into your messaging in real time.
+- Be Timely: Begin thinking of timely and relevant issues and how you could incorporate them into your messaging in real-time.
 For example, if your company specializes in umbrellas and you know that the predicted forecast is a monsoon, you have the opportunity to get in front of consumers with an effective message.
-This timeliness and relevance has the potential to elicit a response and drive conversions.
+This timeliness and relevance have the potential to elicit a response and drive conversions.

 - Personalize Content: Addressing emails by first names is an inviting feature that can make consumers feel connected to your brand.
 In terms of the bigger picture, the focus is on building loyalty and trust– feelings that can influence consumers during future purchases.

-- Send Follow Up Messages: Keep track of consumers who open and click your emails and follow up with another email campaign specific to them.
-If they showed an interest initially, it is worth the time to foster a relationship and follow up with an additional email.
-This follow up has the potential to elicit either a response either now or in the future.
+- Send Follow-Up Messages: Keep track of consumers who open and click your emails and follow up with another email campaign specific to them.
+If they showed interest initially, it is worth the time to foster a relationship and follow up with an additional email.
+This follow-up has the potential to elicit either a response either now or in the future.